 I calm down and sit against the wall.
 They call me Max for the next few days.
-That’s cool.
+It is cool.

 “Listen, Max.
 We want to see the real Max.
 How about we ditch to the garage during nutrition,” Robby comes up to me between home room and first period.

 Soon we’re ditching every day after second period.
 Max is ecstatic with all the attention.
 He adds crawling to the corner and putting a paw over his eyes.
-He’s a real performer.
-I find out that Dave convinced John to train him to do this Petey from ‘Our Gang’ act.
-No one suggests I try a bong hit.
-I’m saved again; this time by my dog.
-Pot still isn’t making me happy.
-I don’t understand the point of being high.
+He is a real performer.
+I find out that Dave convinced John to train him to do the Petey from ‘Our Gang’ act.
+No one suggests I again try a bong hit.
+I am saved; this time by my dog.
+Pot still is not making me happy.
+I do not get the point of being high.
 When I tell Michael about this problem, he has no solution.

 “Why are you so sad all the time?” he asks me.

 “I just like being quiet.”
-I’m not about to talk about Jeff and my life in Hell.
+I am not about to talk about Jeff and my life in Hell.
 Jeff has been gone for two months.
 It doesn’t seem so bad from that perspective, just a half-remembered nightmare.

 “I have a plan.
 We need to cheer you up.”
-He doesn’t explain.
+He does not explain.

 On Friday night, we leave the garage for Robby’s as usual, before Edith gets home from work.

 “Bring, Max,” Robby orders.
 “We’ll hang out in the backyard.”